Child care workers can now locate power and recruit volunteers to build our collective muscles.

 You will work with an experienced organizer, who will facilitate your group and help you plan your organizing project.
 You will finish the course ready to tell your story, with a developed organizing statement, and tools to plan your organizing project's strategy and tactics.

-Monday and Wednesday evening sessions, starting October 4th, 2021.
-The Monday sessions will run 6:30pm - 8:30pm EST, and will include lectures and facilitator-led breakout groups with the opportunity to practice that week's material.
-The Wednesday sessions will run 6:30pm - 7:30pm EST, and will function as 'office hours' for participants to ask questions, practice their skills, and receive coaching.
+The Tuesday sessions include lectures and facilitator-led breakout groups with the opportunity to practice that week's material.
+The Thursday sessions function as 'office hours' for participants to ask questions, practice their skills, and receive coaching.

 Duncan Pike is a union activist, campaigner, and social movement trainer with a passion for supporting people who are organizing for a more just, fair, and equitable society.
-As a facilitator and Communications Lead with the Institute for Change Leaders in Toronto, Duncan has trained hundreds of new activists and union members on organizing and campaign strategy and tactics, public narrative, and campaign messaging.
+As a facilitator and Communications Lead with the Institute for Change Leaders, Duncan has trained thousands of new activists and union members on organizing and campaign strategy and tactics, public narrative, and campaign messaging.

-The Institute for Change Leaders is brought to you by the Faculty of Community Services at X University.
+The Institute for Change Leaders is a Canadian registered charity that can issue official donation receipts (no. 763310679 RR 0001).
+ICL is brought to you by the Faculty of Community Services at Toronto Metropolitan University.